kodekage/SecurePinned/README.md

 available when triggered by a slash command!
 - Renders a html page with the pinned conversations

+### Current Features
+- Pinned messages are persisted in database.
+- Pinned messages can be retreived and viewed on an endpoint provided by SecuredPinned.
+- Pinned messages are delated routinely every 24hrs.
+- Workspace logo is updated on change.

 ### Status: Work in progress

 > Tech Stack: Node.js, @slack/web-api